|

 In September 1993, the Trust purchased an existing

-wide-beamed boat, purpose-built for disabled people, The
+wide-beam boat, purpose-built for disabled people, The

 Rachel.
 At the end of the 2008 season, the Trust